dnelson86/arepo/documentation/source/config-options.md

 When this is enabled, the gravitational softening lengths of hydro cells are varied according to their radius.
 To this end, the radius of a cell is multiplied by the parameter ``GasSoftFactor``.
-Then, the closest softening from a logarithmicaly spaced table of possible softenings is adopted for the cell.
+Then, the closest softening from a logarithmically spaced table of possible softenings is adopted for the cell.
 The minimum softening in the table is specified by the parameter ``MinimumComovingHydroSoftening``, and the larger ones are spaced a factor ``AdaptiveHydroSofteningSpacing`` apart.
 The resulting minimum and maximum